rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![boxplot](./images/col-names.png)

- 10. Check object dimensions.
-The dimensions represents the number of rows (records) and number of columns (attributes) in the given frame (table).
+ 10. Data Exploration: Check object dimensions.
+The dimensions represents the number of rows (i.e., records or observations ) and number of columns (or attributes) in the given frame (table).

   ```
   dim(CUST_INSUR_LTV)